afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 This is another piece of evidence explaining why, empirically, Paleo diets seem to work better than low-fat diets.

-Food that is high in satiety index tends to be simple and not refined.
+Food that is high on satiety index tends to be simple and not refined.
 Beans, fish, some vegetables, a steak.
 Complete opposite of french fries, Doritos, cookies, pizza.
 You know what I am talking about.